sahilmishra108/Electric-Vehicles-Dashboard/README.md

-# Electric-Vehicles-Dashboard
-**📊 Project Overview**
+📊 Project Overview
 This project presents an interactive Power BI dashboard that visualizes and analyzes key data related to electric vehicles (EVs).
-The dashboard provides insights into electric vehicle sales, performance metrics, regional distribution, charging infrastructure, and other critical parameters influencing the adoption and trends of EVs.
+The dashboard provides insights into EV sales, performance metrics, regional distribution, charging infrastructure, and other critical parameters influencing adoption and trends.

-**🚀 Features**
+🚀 Features
-Dynamic visualizations: Interactive charts, maps, and slicers to explore EV data.
+Dynamic Visualizations: Interactive charts, maps, and slicers to explore EV data.

 Sales Analysis: Year-wise and model-wise EV sales trends.